Azure/portaldocs/portal-sdk/generated/top-telemetry-alerting.md

 To onboard to the configurable alerts please see the relevant sub section below.

-Similarly to the non-configurable alerts, once the thresholds for any of the configured alerts are met or surpassed a ICM alert containing details will be opened agaisnt the owning team.
+Similarly, to the non-configurable alerts, once the thresholds for any of the configured alerts are met or surpassed a ICM alert containing details will be opened against the owning team.

 <a name="performance"></a>
 ## Performance